Royal Air Force of Oman

 Pilatus PC-9M Switzerland Trainer PC-9M 12

 Westland Super Lynx UK Helicopter Super Lynx Mk 120 15 16 delivered.
-One lost to crash on 18 August 2006.
+One crashed on 18 August 2006.

 Retired